Lithuania in the Eurovision Song Contest 2025

-Lithuania was represented at the Eurovision Song Contest 2025 with the song "Tavo akys", written by Lukas Radzevičius, and performed by Radzevičius himself as part of the band Katarsis.
+Lithuania was represented at the Eurovision Song Contest 2025 with the song "Tavo akys", written by Lukas Radzevičius and performed by the band Katarsis.
 The Lithuanian participating broadcaster, the Lithuanian National Radio and Television (LRT), organised the national final Eurovizija.LT 2025 to select its entry for the contest.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 15 May 2025 and was later selected to perform in position 8.
 At the end of the show, "Tavo akys" was announced among the top 10 entries of the second semi-final and hence qualified to compete in the final, marking a fifth consecutive qualification for the country.
 It was later revealed that Lithuania placed sixth out of the sixteen participating countries in the semi-final with 103 points.
 In the final, Lithuania performed in position 5 and placed sixteenth out of the 26 participating countries, scoring a total of 96 points.